-A. REPLACEMENT PRIMARY RESIDENCE ASSESSOR'S PARCEL/ID NUMBER RECORDER'S DOCUME RECORDER'S DOCUMENT NUMBER (if known) DATE OF PURCHASE DATE OF COMPLETION DATE OF COMPLETION OF NEW CONSTRUCTION (if applicable) PURCHASE PRICE COST OF NEW CONSTR RUCTION (if applicable) \$ \$ PROPERTY ADDRESS CITY COUNTY 1.
-Do you occupy the replacement primary residence 2.
+A. REPLACEMENT PRIMARY RESIDENCE ASSESSOR'S PARCEL/ID NUMBER RECORDER'S DOCUME RECORDER'S DOCUMENT NUMBER (if known) DATE OF PURCHASE DATE OF COMPLETION DATE OF COMPLETION OF NEW CONSTRUCTION (if applicable) PURCHASE PRICE COST OF NEW CONSTR UCTION (if applicable) \$ \$ PROPERTY ADDRESS CITY COUNTY 1.
+Do you occupy the replacement primary residence e as your principal residence? es No 2.
 Is this property a multi-unit property?
-Yes 3.
-Is the new construction described performed on a transfer within the past two years?
-Yes No B. ORIGINAL PRIMARY RESIDENCE (FORMER ASSESSOR'S PARCEL/ID NUMBER DATE OF SALE No If yes , which unit is your princ replacement primary residence which o If yes , what was the date of your has already been granted the base year value PROPERTY ADDRESS CITY COUNTY 1.
-Was this property your principal residence?
-Yes No Date property was no I onger your principal residence: 2.
+Yes pal residence?
+3. Is the new construction described performed on a transfer within the past two years? replacement primary residence which has already been granted the base year value B. ORIGINAL PRIMARY RESIDENCE (FORMER PROPERTY) ASSESSOR'S PARCEL/ID NUMBER - , DATE OF SALE SALE PRICE \$ PROPERTY ADDRESS CiTY COUNTY 1.
+Was this property your principal residence? ∕es ☐ No Date property was no lo onger your principal residence: 2.
 Was this property a multi-unit property?
-Yes No If yes, which unit was your principal residence?
-3. Did this property transfer to your grandparent(s), p 4.
-Was there any new construction to this property sin If yes, please explain: Note: If the property is located in a different counthe original residence's latest property tax bill an nce the last tax bill(s) and before the conty than that of the replacement pri date of sale?
-Yes No C. CLAIMANT INFORMATION (please print) NAME OF CLAIMANT SOCIAL SECURITY NUMBER SEVERELY AND PERMANENTLY DISABLED?
-NOTE: Please have a physician of appropriate Have you or your spouse previously been granted ☐ Yes ☐ No relief for age or disability under section on 2.1 of article XIII Å (Proposition 19)?
-If yes, please provide the county(ies) and Assesso r's Parcel/ID Number(s) for which rel ief was granted CERTIFICATION I certify (or declare) under penalty of perjury under the primary residence described above as my principal pl complete to the best of my knowledge and belief. . , SIGNATURE OF CLAIMANT PRINTED NAME DATE MAILING ADDRESS 1 DAYTIME PHONE NUMBER ( ) CITY, STATE, ZIP EMAIL ADDRESS
+Yes No If yes, which unit was your p rincipal residence?
+3. Did this property transfer to your grandparent(s), pa arent(s), child(ren) or grandchild(ren)? ☐ Yes ☐ No 4.
+Was there any new construction to this property sir If yes, please explain: Note: If the property is located in a different cour the original residence's latest property tax bill an C. CLAIMANT INFORMATION (please print) NAME OF CLAIMANT SOCIAL SECURITY NUMBER SEVERELY AND PERMANENTLY DISABLED?
+NOTE: Please have a physician of appropriate Have you or your spouse previously been granted ☐ Yes ☐ No If yes, please provide the county(ies) and Assesso r's Parcel/ID Number(s) for which reli ef was granted.
+CERTIFICATION I certify (or declare) under penalty of perjury under the primary residence described above as my principal pla complete to the best of my knowledge and belief.
+SIGNATURE OF CLAIMANT PRINTED NAME DATE MAILING ADDRESS DAYTIME PHONE NUMBER () CITY, STATE, ZIP EMAIL ADDRESS